Text Link

 How diet culture can lead to eating disorders

-From advertisements and food labels to social media and influencers, diet culture is all around.
-The idea is so pervasive it has become normalized almost by default, to the point where it can become difficult to realize just how problematic all the messaging around it actually is.
+Diet culture is all around, from advertisements and food labels to social media and influencers.
+It is so pervasive that it has become normalized almost by default, to the point where it can become difficult to realize just how problematic all the messaging around it is.

-That same pervasiveness can make it easy to internalize the ideas behind diet culture, such as the concept that there is only one healthy type of body, and achieving it, whether through excessive exercise, eating “clean," or other means, should be prioritized over all.
+That same pervasiveness can make it easy to internalize the ideas behind diet culture, such as the concept that there is only one acceptable type of body, and achieving it, whether through excessive exercise, eating “clean," or other means, should be prioritized over taking care of oneself.

-Unfortunately, internalizing these messages, whether intentionally or not, can have powerful—and powerfully harmful—effects on mental health, potentially leading to the development of eating disorder symptoms.
+Unfortunately, internalizing these messages, whether intentionally or not, can have powerful—and powerfully harmful—effects on mental and physical health, potentially leading to developing eating disorder symptoms.

 Last updated on